sorinboia/hugo-nginx-experience-aws/content/020_terraform/010_terraform_apply_1.md

 ```

 {{% notice info %}}
 It will take around 10 minutes for Terraform and AWS to finish the initial deployment.
-Please continue to the next slide to learn about Kubernetes and Amazon EKS basics.
+Please continue to the next page to learn about Kubernetes and Amazon EKS basics.
 {{% /notice %}}